 Solar power refers to the conversion of the sun’s radiant energy in the form of light into electricity.
 This is done by the Photovoltaic cell also known as the Solar Cell.
 Silicon along with germanium and such is a part of a group of elements known as semiconductors.
 Its electrical conductivity lies in between the conductors, the metals, and the insulators.
 Silicon is the key ingredient in solar cells.
 Let’s take a closer look at what happens when the sun shines onto a solar cell.

 Sunlight is composed of tiny balls of energy known as photons.
 The photons in sunlight strike the solar cell and they are absorbed by the silicon atoms that the cell is made of.
-The sunlight consisting of energy packets i.e. photons excites the electrons and protons and causes it to jump to a higher energy level.
+The sunlight consists of energy packets i.e. photons excites the electrons and protons and causes electrons to jump to a higher energy level.
 It jumps from a stationary valence orbit to a conduction band where it is mobile.
 Once excited the electron has two options, first, the electron can dissipate the energy it gained as heat and return to its original position.
 Second, the electron can travel through the body creating a current.

 The image below illustrates the creation of the current in a solar cell.
 Let’s explore it in depth.

 Here comes the distinction between a p-type semiconductor and an n-type semiconductor.
 Whether an electron does the first or the second is decided by the extent of doping of silicon.
 The chemical bonds play a significant role in the production of electricity in a solar cell.
 When the n-type is brought in contact with a p-type, the charge carriers from the n-type, electrons jump over to the p-type to neutralize the holes.
 This leads to the creation of a depletion region at the junction with no mobile carriers.
 This diffusion does not occur indefinitely and this causes a build-up of charges leading to the creation of an electric field.
 This electric field causes the electrons to drift away.